 Romania and Bucharest have a lot to offer in innercity and regional public transport.
 Read here an overview of what you can expect.Read more

-Living abroad you will have different prices for your cost of living.
-Find here an overview by Expatistan of price levels in Bucharest to give you an idea of what to expect.Read more
+Living abroad you will have different prices for your cost of living in Bucharest.
+Find here some price levels to give you an idea of what to expect.Read more

 The US Foreign Service Intititute categorizes languages on how many hours it takes for native English speakers to learn them.
 Romanian is a ‘Category 1’ language, meaning that it is one of the easiest languages for native English speakers to learn.Read more